33 Profitable Businesses To Start With 50k in Kenya

 Start by taking a course to teach you how to create a blog and content.
 I’m offering a course to teach you how to start a successful blog in Kenya.

 Enroll today and unlock your potential to reach the world and earn passive income.
 The course goes for Ksh.
-3000, a discount of 40% from Ksh.
+4000, a discount of 20% from Ksh.
 5000.
 You will also need more Ksh.
 5000 to buy a domain name and hosting for your blog.

 You can use the rest of the money to hire professional writers and market your blog content.
+Alternatively, you can take time and create your own articles and save the money you could have used for hiring writers.

 However, like any other investment, it will take some time to start seeing some results from your blogging efforts.
 Most bloggers take at least 3 to 6 months to earn money from a new blog.

-16. A milk bar
+16. A milk bar business

 A packet of milk is becoming unbearably expensive, pushing Kenyans to find cheaper alternatives like cow milk.
+That makes a milk bar business among the most profitable businesses to start with 50k in Kenya.

 You can find a dairy farmer, order daily milk, and sell it in your milk bar.
 For long-term benefits and growth of your milk bar business, you can buy and rear good dairy cows for milk production.